dsferruzza/conf-declarative-configuration-with-nixos/presentation.md

 A package's directory name contains:

-- it's name
+- its name
-- it's version
+- its version
 - a unique identifier that captures all its dependencies

 <div class="notes">